-А В C D Type of Relationship/Activity Chair, Co-Chair, GOC Liaison Methodologist Panelist EDUCATIONAL ACTIVITIES 8 Faculty in CME-/MOC- accredited activity Acceptable Acceptable Acceptable 8.5 Faculty in a commercially sponsored, nonaccredited activity where a not- for-profit organization fully controls speaker selection and content (e.g. CHEST-run commercially sponsored symposia) Acceptable Acceptable Acceptable 9 Faculty in commercially sponsored nonaccredited activity (e.g. morning symposia) in an unrelated area 9.1 With no product lines related to topic Acceptable Acceptable Acceptable 9.2 With product lines related to topic Disqualifying Disqualifying Acceptable 10 Faculty in commercially sponsored nonaccredited activity (i.e., morning symposia) in a related area Disqualifying Disqualifying Manageable ADVISORY/CON SULTANCY ENGAGE MENTS 11 Participation in a data- safety monitoring board Acceptable Acceptable Acceptable 12 Advisor/consultant to industry on study design, education, or focus group on an unrelated topic 12.1 With no product lines related to topic Acceptable Disqualifying Acceptable 12.2 With product lines related to topic Disqualifying Disqualifying Acceptable 13 Advisor/consultant to industry on study design, education, or focus group on a related topic Disqualifying Disqualifying Manageable 14 Participation on a speaker's bureau on an unrelated topic for commercial entity 14.1 With no product lines related to topic Disqualifying Disqualifying Acceptable 14.2 With product lines related to topic Disqualifying Disqualifying Manageable 15 Participation on a speaker's bureau on a related topic Disqualifying Disqualifying Disqualifying PUBLIC STATEMENTS 16 Issuing statements on an unrelated topic on behalf of a commercial entity 16.1 With no product lines related to topic Acceptable Disqualifying Acceptable 16.2 With product lines related to topic Disqualifying Disqualifying Disqualifying 17 Issuing statements on a related topic on behalf of a commercial entity Disqualifying Disqualifying Disqualifying 18 Providing paid expert testimony on an unrelated topic on behalf of a commercial entity 18.1 With no product lines related to topic Acceptable Disqualifying Acceptable 18.2 With product lines related to topic Disqualifying Disqualifying Acceptable
+А В C D Type of Relationship/Activity Chair, Co-Chair, Methodologist Panelist EDUCATIONAL ACTIVITIES 8 Faculty in CME-/MOC- accredited activity Acceptable Acceptable Acceptable 8.5 Faculty in a commercially sponsored, nonaccredited activity where a not-for-profit organization fully controls speaker selection and content (e.g. CHEST-run commercially sponsored symposia) Acceptable Acceptable Acceptable 9 Faculty in commercially sponsored nonaccredited activity (e.g. morning symposia) in an unrelated area 9.1 With no product lines related to topic Acceptable Acceptable Acceptable 9.2 With product lines related to topic Disqualifying Disqualifying Acceptable 10 Faculty in commercially sponsored nonaccredited activity (i.e., morning symposia) in a related area Disqualifying Disqualifying Manageable ADVISORY/CONSULTANCY ENGAGEMENTS 11 Participation in a data- safety monitoring board Acceptable Acceptable Acceptable 12 Advisor/consultant to industry on study design, education, or focus group on an unrelated topic 12.1 With no product lines related to topic Acceptable Disqualifying Acceptable 12.2 With product lines related to topic Disqualifying Disqualifying Acceptable 13 Advisor/consultant to industry on study design, education, or focus group on a related topic Disqualifying Disqualifying Manageable 14 Participation on a speaker's bureau on an unrelated topic for commercial entity 14.1 With no product lines related to topic Disqualifying Disqualifying Acceptable 14.2 With product lines related to topic Disqualifying Disqualifying Manageable 15 Participation on a speaker's bureau on a related topic Disqualifying Disqualifying Disqualifying PUBL IC STATEMENTS 16 Issuing statements on an unrelated top ic on behalf of a con nmercial entity 16.1 With no product lines related to topic Acceptable Disqualifying Acceptable 16.2 With product lines related to topic Disqualifying Disqualifying Disqualifying 17 Issuing statements on a related topic on behalf of a commercial entity Disqualifying Disqualifying Disqualifying 18 Providing paid expert testimony on an unrelated topic on behalf of a commercial entity 18.1 With no product lines related to topic Acceptable Disqualifying Acceptable 18.2 With product lines related to topic Disqualifying Disqualifying Acceptable

 19 Providing paid expert testimony on a related topic on behalf of a commercial entity Disqualifying Disqualifying Disqualifying 19.5 Providing paid expert testimony on a related or unrelated topic privately for a noncommercial entity (e.g. patient, private sector)."
-Acceptable Acceptable Acceptable A Type of Relationship/Activity B Chair, Co-Chair, GOC Liaison C Methodologist D Panelist INTELLECTUAL PROPERTY AND INVESTMENTS 20 Patent holder or applicant 20.1 Patent unrelated to topic Acceptable Acceptable Acceptable 20.2 Patent related to topic Disqualifying Disqualifying Disqualifying 21 Investments (e.g. stock holdings, stock options, warrants, shares, bonds, or any other form of direct investment (not as part of mutual fund) in pharmaceutical companies or any other commercial entities (e.g. device manufactures) that manufacture or sell products related to management of an individual with disorders addressed by CHEST.
-21.1 With no product lines in topic area Acceptable Acceptable Acceptable 21.2 With product lines in topic area Manageable Manageable Manageable EMPLOYMENT 23 Full-time/part-time employment arrangement with a commercial entity 23.1 With no product lines related to topic Disqualifying Disqualifying Acceptable 23.2 With product lines related to topic Disqualifying Disqualifying Disqualifying товассо 24 Investments or engagements with tobacco-related companies Disqualifying Disqualifying Disqualifying
+Acceptable Acceptable Acceptable A Type of Relationship/Activity B Chair, Co-Chair, GOC Liaison C Methodologist D Panelist INTELLECTUAL PROPERTY AND STOCK OWNERSHIP 20 Patent holder or applicant 20.1 Patent unrelated to topic Acceptable Acceptable Acceptable 20.2 Patent related to topic Disqualifying Disqualifying Disqualifying 21 Ownership of stock options/shares, warrants (not as part of mutual fund) 21.1 With no product lines in topic area Acceptable Acceptable Acceptable 21.2 With product lines in topic area Manageable Manageable Manageable EMPLOYMENT 23 Full-time/part-time employment arrangement with a commercial entity 23.1 With no product lines related to topic Disqualifying Disqualifying Acceptable 23.2 With product lines related to topic Disqualifying Disqualifying Disqualifying TOBACCO 24 Investments or engagements with tobacco-related companies Disqualifying Disqualifying Disqualifying

-In cases in which executive committees are empaneled to guide the development of living guidelines, all executive committee members will be treated at the Chair/Co-Chair/GOC Liaison level.
+^{} In cases in which executive committees are empaneled to guide the development of living guidelines, all executive committee members will be treated at the Chair/Co-Chair/GOC Liaison level.
 Similar to being asked to divest from activities prior to engaging in a panel, potential panelists may be required to divest of stock options.

-Include such holdings held by the guideline participant, their spouse, domestic or life partner, dependent children, and minors living in the same household (per IRS definition).
+^{} Include such holdings held by the guideline participant, their spouse, domestic or life partner, dependent children, and minors living in the same household.